PLA is the most popular type of 3D printing filament. It’s easy to use and produces high-quality prints.

 Bed temperature is a critical setting for ensuring good bed adhesion.

-The bed temperature depends on the build plate material, any adhesives you use, and what type of PLA you use.
+The bed temperature depends on the build plate material, any adhesives you use, and the brand of PLA filament.

-The ideal bed temperature for printing PLA is somewhere between 50°C and 70°C. Our advice is to start at 50°C and test prints at 5°C increases.
+The ideal bed temperature for printing PLA is between 50°C and 70°C. We advise starting at 50°C and testing prints at 5°C increases.

 If you still have issues after setting the bed temperature to 70°C, move on to the next setting.